Graduate Student Profile

 Students who wish to attend campus events or use the library must obtain a Marist College Identification Card.
 The Marist ID also enables access to Marist Money services.
 For more information visit http://www.marist.edu/maristmoney/.

 To obtain an ID visit the Marist Card Office in Donnelly Hall, Room 241 with your CWID number.
 IDs can be obtained Monday through Friday between the hours of 9 am and 4:30 pm.
-If you are an online student please contact the Office of Graduate Admission for information about how to obtain your student ID card.

 If you have any questions, please contact the Marist Card Office at (845) 575-3550 or e-mail MaristMoney@marist.edu.